 The Voice Bundling

 Each month The Voice, the ADRC newsletter, gets distributed to 180 different businesses throughout Polk and Burnett Counties.
 The Voice Bundling volunteers count out and bundle for each business they get distributed to.
 This group of volunteers meets at the end of each month for 2-4 hours.
-In addition, The Voice Bundling volunteers prepare the bulk mailing that goes out to over 200 Polk and Burnett County residents.
+In addition, The Voice Bundling volunteers prepare the bulk mailing that goes out to almost 300 Polk and Burnett County residents.

 The Voice Delivery

 Once The Voice is counted out and bundled for distribution to the businesses, volunteers deliver them to businesses and locations throughout their assigned area as close to the 1st of each month as possible.
 These volunteers are not reimbursed mileage and donate their time.
 Routes are based on towns and can range from as little as one small town to as extensive as multiple routes.
 This is dependent on need and volunteer interest.

 Healthy Aging Workshops and Programs